 This blog began as an experiment: can one really ride a bicycle indefinitely while continuing to work?
 The point was not the bicycle, but the challenges of working on the road.
 A freelancer in an RV (caravan), a boat or a car could apply the lessons here, with more slack about what to take and less stress about what to leave behind.
 The answer was “yes”, and the journey of discovery took 4 years.
 In that time, the blog morphed into a personal journey, past and present, with an eye to practical tips and lessons learned.

-He took almost all the photos, except for some European location photos from Google Images, and the photos of him in Charlottesville by Meredith Coe. (http://www.meredithcoephotography.com/).
+JT Hine , the author, took almost all the photos, except for some location photos from Google Images, and the photos of him in Charlottesville by Meredith Coe. (http://www.meredithcoephotography.com/).